hoangcuong2011/Good-Papers/Depthwise Separable Convolutions for Neural Machine Translation.md

 strange, isn't it?).
 But I still cannot figure why?

 Now back to the paper.
 The main contribution of the paper is to specifically apply Xception-like architecture to NMT.
-The system is fairly easy to follow once you know what Depthwise separable convolution is
+The system is fairly easy to follow once you know what depthwise separable convolution is

 At a high-level,
 Table 2 gives us all take-home messages (Table 3 is nice, but it is simply to show off, I think.):